Midonk/mayaExportReady/README.md

 This script has been designed for game developpers but can also be really helpful for other people

 ## Installing the script:
+1. Set the 'mayaExporterReady' folder into 'Documents\maya\scripts' folder
 1. Open Maya
 1. Open the console at the bottom right of your screen "{;}"
 1. Set the console to Python (in Python by default)